Collections

 });

-You may stop iterating through the items by returning false
+You may stop iterating through the items by returning false from the callback:

 $collection->eachSpread(function ($name, $age) {